AND AFTER SCHOOL CLUB

 We follow the Early Years Foundation Stage Framework, allowing us to support learning and promote the development of our Nursery and Reception children.

 Amanda Best (Supervisor)

 Club is run through our school and not an outside provider.
 Therefore, being an extension of school, all relevant school policies apply to the Club setting.

-Club is open throughout term time only and on Inset days we are open all day.
-Club is very flexible so children can join us for as little or as often as required.
+Club is open Monday to Friday throughout term time.
+Club is very flexible, allowing children to join us for as little or as often as required.

 Our Breakfast and After School Club is a home from home....

 "What's for snack please?"

 Fruit, raisins and bread sticks are always available at no extra cost.

 (Term 4 - 28th February 2022 to Friday 8th April 2022)

 Tuesday - Beans on Toast